MallaSailesh/Pico-GPT/README.md

 # Pico-GPT
-For running gpt.py it took 15 minutes on a a100 GPU .
+For running gpt.py it took 15 minutes on a a100 GPU.